-At length he answered her.
+At length he answered.

 Let me show you.

-Its length seemed to pulse with a pale aqua glow that lingered for a moment and then almost immediately began to fade again.
-The man reacted by checking his turning motion, moved fractionally back the way he had come until the glow rekindled.
-He stopped turning then, raised the crystal and the light grew stronger still.
+Its length pulsed with a pale aqua light that lingered for a moment and then began to fade again.
+The man checked his movement, and then turned fractionally back in the opposite direction.

 Then the man looked up.